kadyb/rgugik/README.md

 ### Orthophotomap

--   `ortho_request()` - returns a data frame with metadata and links to the orthoimages in a given polygon
+-   `ortho_request()` - returns a data frame with metadata and links to the orthoimages for a given geometry (point, line or polygon)
 -   `tile_download()` - downloads orthoimages based on the data frame obtained using the `ortho_request()` function